HHSAPCompSci2020/capstone-project-duckbill-platypuses/doc/README - Homestead Chase.txt

 Itai: Person (superclass), Zombie, Map.
 Ido: Player, Classroom,
 Ophir: Problem, Drawing Surface, Main.
+External Credit:
-External Credit: We used the processing library for graphics.
+* We used the processing library for graphics.
+* Mr. Shelby’s code was used as a template for the Main class.
 [a]we haven't done this yet...
 [b][These are features that we agree you will definitely have by the project due date.
 A good final project would have all of these completed.
 At least 5 are required.
 Each feature should be fully described (at least a few full sentences for each)]
 [c][These are features that you would like to have by the project due date, but you’re unsure whether you’ll hit all of them.
 A good final project would have perhaps half of these completed.
 At least 5 are required.
 Again, fully describe each.]